Lara Croft: Developer switch to Crystal Dynamics

 The Angel of Darkness was received poorly, prompting Eidos—fearing financial troubles from another unsuccessful game—to give development duties for future titles to Crystal Dynamics, another Eidos subsidiary.
 The Legacy of Kain development team began work on a new title (Tomb Raider: Legend), which would essentially reboot the franchise, significantly changing her origin story, with Toby Gard returning to work as a consultant.
 The development team reassessed the brand value of the franchise and its protagonist.
 Chip Blundell, Eidos's vice-president of brand management, commented that the designers understood that fans saw the character and brand as their own, rather than Eidos's.
 With that in mind, the team retooled the franchise and character to emphasise aspects of the original game that made them unique.
 The storyline intended for a trilogy of games that started with The Angel of Darkness was abandoned and a new plot was created for Legend.

 Crystal Dynamics focused on believability rather than realism to re-develop the character, posing decisions around the question, "What could Lara do?", and giving her action more freedom.
 The designers updated Lara Croft's move set to make her movements appear more fluid and continuous.
 The animations were also updated so the character could better interact with environmental objects.
 The developers introduced a feature that causes the character's skin and clothing to appear wet after swimming and dirty after rolling on the ground.
 Responding to criticism directed at the character controls in The Angel of Darkness, Crystal Dynamics redesigned the character's control scheme to provide what it felt was the best third-person action experience.
 The developers also introduced close-quarter melee manoeuvres.
 Crystal Dynamics updated the character model to add more realism, but retained past design elements.
 The polygon count increased to over 9,800.
 More attention was paid to the character's lip synching and facial expressions to allow for dynamic emotional responses to in-game events.
 In redesigning the character's appearance, Crystal Dynamics updated Croft's hairstyle, wardrobe, and accessories.
-Her shirt was changed to a V-neck crop top, her body was given more muscle tone, and her hair braid was switched to a pony tail.
+Her shirt was changed to a V-neck crop top, her body was given more muscle tone, and her hair braid was switched to a ponytail.
 The voice actor for Lara Croft was initially rumoured to be Rachel Weisz, but the role was eventually given to Keeley Hawes.
 Crystal Dynamics retained the design changes for the next game, Tomb Raider: Anniversary, a remake of the first game.
 The designers aimed to portray Croft with more emotional depth, and focused on the character's desire to achieve the end goal of the game, culminating in killing one of the antagonists.
 The developers used the death to evoke guilt in Croft afterward and illustrate that shooting a person should be a difficult choice.